DLITEAM/alma-rs-public/README_UPDATE_Partners.md

 ### Folders

-All PHP script files store in scr folder.
+All PHP script files store in src folder.
 All log files store in log folder
 All data format and templates store in template folder All data files for initial load store in data/initial folder